dantrellperson/ETL-GROUP3/William data/README.md

-After our Sunday meeting, we got a Jupiter notebook to work and where able to summit GA zip codes.
+After our Sunday meeting, we got a Jupiter notebook to work. then we were able to summit GA zip codes.
 -  ![ERD](Sunday.JPG)

-On Tuesday we had everyone summit
+On Tuesday we had everyone summit few.
 -  ![ERD](Groupwork.JPG)